jianliu10/jianliu.github.io/_posts/1998-01-01-docker-docker-composer.md

 The tool creates and manages a stack of docker services.

-use 'docker-compose' command to starts|stop service. it can also be used to build images.
+use 'docker-compose' command to starts / stop service. it can also be used to build images.
 It needs a compose yaml file, by default is docker-compose.yml file

 sample files:

 	C:\UserData\capco\cardinal-model\docker-compose.yml
 	C:\UserData\capco\cardinal-infinispan\app.yml
 	C:\UserData\cibc-api\reference-rest-api\compose\docker-compose-oracle.yml
 	C:\UserData\cibc-api\reference-rest-api\compose\docker-compose-cibcapi.yml

-- build or rebuild image for a service
+### build or rebuild image for a service

 	docker-compose build <service-name>